DC State Estimation

 Info

 This concept removes the need to rebuild both the Measurement and the DcStateEstimation from the beginning when implementing changes to the existing measurement set.
-In the scenario of employing the WLS model, JuliaGrid can reuse the symbolic factorizations of LU or LDLt, provided that the nonzero pattern of the gain matrix remains unchanged.
+In the scenario of using the WLS model, JuliaGrid can reuse symbolic factorizations of LL, LDLt, LU, and KLU, provided that the nonzero pattern of the gain matrix remains unchanged.

 Reusing Weighted Least-Squares Matrix Factorization

-Drawing from the preceding example, our focus now shifts to finding a solution involving modifications that entail adjusting the measurement value of the Wattmeter 2.
-It is important to note that these adjustments do not impact the variance or status of the measurement device, which can affect the gain matrix.
-To resolve this updated system, users can simply execute the solve! function:
+Continuing from the preceding example, consider modifications that adjust the measurement value of the Wattmeter 2.
+These adjustments do not impact the variance or status of the measurement device, which can affect the gain matrix.
+To resolve this updated system, users can call the stateEstimation! wrapper function:

 updateWattmeter!(analysis; label = "Wattmeter 2", active = 0.091)